mgoodenough/nextjs-middleware-caching/README.md

 ### 3. Test the Bug:

+#### Step 1:
-#### 1. From the navigation menu on the `Home` page, click the `Dashboard` Link.
+From the navigation menu on the `Home` page, click the `Dashboard` Link.
 Prior to page load, the middleware will log the following snippet to the console:
 ```
 pathname => /dashboard
 ```
+#### Step 2:
-#### 2. From the navigation menu on the `Dashboard` page, click the `Home` Link.
+From the navigation menu on the `Dashboard` page, click the `Home` Link.
 Prior to page load, the middleware will log the following snippet to the console:
 ```
 pathname => /
 ```
+#### Step 3:
-#### 3. From the navigation menu on the `Home` page, click the `Dashboard` Link.
-Prior to page load, the middleware does not trigger.
+From the navigation menu on the `Home` page, click the `Dashboard` Link.
+Prior to page load, the middleware does not run.

 ## Notes
-#### 1. `prefetch={false}` has been added to each Link, but the defect is the same without this attribute set
+#### 1. `prefetch={false}` has been added to each Link, but the defect behaves the same regardless of this attribute being set.
-#### 2. The above example focuses on the `Dashboard` Link, however, the same secario can be run against any of the Links on the page
+#### 2. The above example focuses on the `Dashboard` Link, however, the same secario can be run against any of the Links on the page.